Comprehensive Care for Knee Pain

 - Patellar (knee) instability and malalignment

-Contact Our Knee Surgeons in West Bloomfield, MI and Bingham Farms, MI Today!
+Contact Our Knee Surgeons in West Bloomfield, MI, Brighton, MI and Bingham Farms, MI Today!

 Lederman Kwartowitz Center for Orthopedics is your resource for treating knee injuries.
 Our doctors specialize in minimally invasive arthroscopic knee surgery and cutting-edge knee replacements.
 Contact us in West Bloomfield, Michigan and Bingham Farms, Michigan for an appointment today.
 Call (248) 669-2000 or request an appointment online.